 The University has its origins in the establishment of the Leeds School of Medicine in 1831 and the Yorkshire College of Science in 1874.
 Other subject areas, including those in the humanities, were then developed and in 1904 the University of Leeds was granted a Royal Charter and established as a University.

-We have been awarded 16 National Teaching Fellowships - more than any other English university - reflecting the excellence of our teaching
+- We have been awarded 17 National Teaching Fellowships - more than any other institution in England, Northern Ireland and Wales - reflecting the excellence of our teaching

 The local community benefits from our 2,000 student volunteers